hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

    .. tab:: Via API

-      You add permissions using relationships or nested objects when :ref:`creating permissions <api_permission>`:
+      You add permissions using relationships or nested objects when using the :ref:`permissions metadata API <api_permission>`:

       .. code-block:: http
          :emphasize-lines: 12-18